jfmoy/Fraise/README.md

 # Roadmap

 Currently I'm working on a more stable release with many bug fixes and some minor features.
 If you would like to contribute, please let me know.

 # Changelog

+## 3.7.5

+New features:
+* added markdown to supported document types
+* replace proprietary full screen mode with macOS full screen mode (https://github.com/abentele/Fraise/issues/1)

+Enhancements:
+* improved layout for some dialogs
+* improved some translations
+* changed icons in preferences dialog

+Bug fixes:
+* no icons in document list panel (https://github.com/abentele/Fraise/issues/12)
+* wrong Window sizes on retina display (https://github.com/abentele/Fraise/issues/16)
+* draw invisible whitespace characters: draw space character with color defined in settings (https://github.com/abentele/Fraise/issues/13)

+This release also fixes many deprecations and code cleanup not done with release 3.7.4.

 ## 3.7.4